bobbyluig/eclipse/docs/src/tutorial.md

 Initially, I added an additional optimization to crawl gait which involved rotating the body about the line produced by $(x_1, y_1)$ and $(x_2, y_2)$ away from the lifted leg.
 This lowers the COM, which improves stability.
 However, the tilting was causing too much shake to the camera, so I took it out.
 It may be useful to you, so I'll include some basic information here.

 We can use the [Euler–Rodrigues formula](https://en.wikipedia.org/wiki/Euler%E2%80%93Rodrigues_formula) to generate a rotation matrix.
 I took the code for it off of [StackOverflow](http://stackoverflow.com/questions/6802577/python-rotation-of-3d-vector).
 The function, when given an axis and angle, will generate a 3 x 3 matrix that I'll call $Q$.
-To apply this rotation to the aforementioned 4 x 3 matrix, we use a [matrix multiplcation](https://en.wikipedia.org/wiki/Matrix_multiplication) along with a [transpose](https://en.wikipedia.org/wiki/Transpose).
+To apply this rotation to the aforementioned 4 x 3 matrix, we use a [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication) along with a [transpose](https://en.wikipedia.org/wiki/Transpose).

 $$F^{\prime\prime} = F^\prime Q^T$$

 COM adjustments don't need to occur when the robot is on four legs.
-Thus, modifing $F$ is only necessary on three legs.
+Thus, modifying $F$ is only necessary on three legs.
 However, this algorithm can be jerky because the robot has to shift the COM rapidly in a single $dt$ segment.
 I've had a servo burn out because of this problem.
 A better algorithm would preemptively transition the COM even when the robot is on four legs so that it does not need to jerk when a leg lifts.
 Implementation involves looking at when all four legs are on the ground and when they are not.
 Then, simply run a smoothing algorithm that takes a large adjustment $\delta$ and breaks it up over multiple $dt$ frames.

 Does it get more complicated?
 Of course!
 At higher speeds, $\delta$ can actually cause significant acceleration on the body.
 With acceleration in play, the COM is no longer crucial.
 Instead, the [zero moment point](https://en.wikipedia.org/wiki/Zero_moment_point) (ZMP) must fall inside of the support triangle.
 With no acceleration, the ZMP is equal to the COM.
 However, with acceleration, it gets really fun.
 See [this paper](http://dspace.mit.edu/openaccess-disseminate/1721.1/59530) for more information.